Why is there a market for Short-Term Lending?

 - How it’s split into clear colour-coded sections that each focus on a specific type of credit and provide clear content about how it works

-- Our Quick Start tool that aims to narrow down the relevant options based on the visitor’s requirements
+- Our Find A Loan tool that aims to narrow down the relevant options based on the visitor’s requirements

 - A loan calculator that can help a visitor compare the costs of some of the alternative loan options that may be relevant

-- Our blog which contains hundreds of articles about saving money on day-to-day purchases, others that talk about financial planning and good practice, and others that compare and contrast specific financial products.
+- Our blog that contains hundreds of articles about saving money on day-to-day purchases, others that talk about financial planning and good practice, and others that compare and contrast specific financial products.

-- Throughout the website there are links to organisations who can provide specific financial advice for free e.g. Money Advice Service and various debt charities.
+- Throughout the website there are links to organisations that can provide specific financial advice for free e.g. Money Advice Service and various debt charities.